noinil/c-tan.com/content/about.md

 - Multi-scale organization of the genome.
 I write code for MD software [GENESIS](https://www.r-ccs.riken.jp/labs/cbrt/) and [CafeMol](http://www.cafemol.org).

-To participate in a sport without any physical contact, I started practicing the Rubik’s cube in 2009, and I broke the Chinese national record for the 2×2 cube in a game in 2010.
+To participate in a sport without any physical contact, I started practicing the Rubik's cube in 2009, and I broke the Chinese national record for the 2×2 cube in a game in 2010.
 Unfortunately, I lost my passion for keeping practicing since then.
 You can find my official records from [World Cube Association](https://www.worldcubeassociation.org/persons/2009TANC02).

 ## Education